linkerd/website/linkerd.io/content/2.11/tasks/graceful-shutdown.md

 Cronjob pods which have been meshed will continue to run even once the main container has completed.

-To address this, you can call the `/shutdown` endpoint on the proxy once the application completes.
+To address this, you can issue a POST to the `/shutdown` endpoint on the proxy once the application completes (e.g. via `curl -X POST http://localhost:4191/shutdown`).
 This will terminate the proxy gracefully and allow the Job or Cronjob to complete.
-These shutdown requests must come on the loopback interface (i.e. from within the same Kubernetes pod).
+These shutdown requests must come on the loopback interface, i.e. from within the same Kubernetes pod.

 One convenient way to call this endpoint is to wrap your application with the [linkerd-await](https://github.com/linkerd/linkerd-await) utility.
-An application that is called this way (e.e. via `linkerd-await -S $MYAPP`) will automatically call the proxy's `/shutdown` endpoint when it completes.
+An application that is called this way (e.g. via `linkerd-await -S $MYAPP`) will automatically call the proxy's `/shutdown` endpoint when it completes.

-In the future, Kubernetes may support more container lifecycle hooks that will allow Linkerd to handle these situations automatically.
+In the future, Kubernetes will hopefully support more container lifecycle hooks that will allow Linkerd to handle these situations automatically.